Neuro-Mechatronics-Interfaces/Decomposition-Export/README.md

 # Decomposition-Export #

 ## Steps ##
-1. Export from your binary (.poly5, .rhd, etc) to format compatible with an Intan reader.
+1. Export from your binary (.poly5, .rhd, etc) to format compatible with a DEMUSE CKC-reader.
 * To use Max 128-ch CKC reader, file must contain the following variables:
   + `uni` - `nChannels` x `nTimesteps` filtered/referenced/cleaned data from all electrodes (`double`).
   + `sample_rate` - Acquisition sample rate (scalar `double`).